ibm-cloud-docs/cephaas/about-fusionaas.md

 Satellite Link
 :   Establishes secure, encrypted connectivity between the IBM Cloud control plane and your on-premises infrastructure.
 This connection enables remote management and monitoring while keeping your application data within your datacenter.

-Control Plane ROKS
+Control Plane
-:   The on-premises Red Hat OpenShift Kubernetes Service (ROKS) control plane that manages your Red Hat OpenShift clusters.
+:   The on-premises Red Hat OpenShift on IBM Cloud Satellite control plane that manages your Red Hat OpenShift clusters.
 It includes ROKS Manager APIs for cluster lifecycle management, Fusion Manager APIs for infrastructure operations, and Prometheus for local monitoring and metrics collection.

 Fusion Base Cluster
 :   The foundational Red Hat OpenShift cluster that provides core platform services and serves as the management layer for your workload clusters.
 This cluster hosts essential services and operators required for the Fusion platform.